One of life’s driving principles is this: you can only control your personal decision-making process. That truth also applies to the business world.

 What Do I Need to Do to File a Lawsuit?

 It can be a complex process to navigate a lawsuit if a moving company loses, damages, or refuses to deliver your possessions.
 Consulting with an experienced attorney in this matter may be helpful.
-A lawyer’s professional advice after reviewing your invoices, contracts, and other documents could help you build a case.
+After reviewing your invoices, contracts, and other documents, a lawyer’s professional advice could help you build a case.

 Having an attorney on retainer ensures that you have representation in court if your lawsuit reaches that level.